machingclee/machingclee.github.io/static/media/361-RDS-Proxy.40154864.md

 #### Connection to RDS-Proxy

-Finally, we simply replace the RDS endpoint by RDS-Proxy endpoint, we are done!
+Finally, we simply replace the RDS endpoint by RDS-Proxy endpoint and we are done!